maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/datacenters.rst

 .. figure:: ../../../_static/screen/dc_regions.png
    :alt: Maestro Server - Datacenters Regions

-You can choose a provider, regions and zones.
+You can select a provider, regions and zones.

 ------------